-- Proposal Development.
 Department or unit research administrators can provide the appropriate forms and resources required to assemble and route your proposal for review and approval.
 They can help you with budget development, completing forms, compiling current and pending funding tables, and collecting biographical sketches.
-Contact your department or college to learn about the research administrative support services offered by your unit.

-- CALS, CVM, and Engineering all have specialized support offices to assist you.
+- CALS and CVM have specialized support offices to assist you.

 - CALS and CVM have offices to assist with submission.
 If you're in one of these colleges, contact the appropriate office.

 - For other units and departments, the Office of Sponsored Programs submits sponsored research proposals on behalf of Cornell.
 Grant and Contract Officers (GCOs) offer assistance, including clarifying sponsors' submission procedures and interpreting university policy.